netdata/netdata/collectors/ebpf.plugin/README.md

 -   `ips`: The IP or range of IPs that you want to monitor.
 You can use IPv4 or IPv6 addresses, use dashes to define a range of IPs, or use CIDR values.

-By default, Netdata displayes up to 500 dimensions on network viewer charts.
+By default, Netdata displays up to 500 dimensions on network viewer charts.
 If there are more possible dimensions, they will be bundled into the `other` dimension.
 You can increase the number of shown dimensions by changing the `maximum dimensions` setting.